Kreyren/bedrocklinux-userland/CONTRIBUTING.md

 fi
 ```

-This is used for sanitization and Quality Assurance (if you write a logic that doesn't match the it will trigger else)
+This is used for sanitization and Quality Assurance so that if you write a logic that doesn't match the else statement will trigger